 Think about what you eat and drink.
 Eating a healthy, balanced diet can give you an energy boost.

-Take time out to look after yourself.
+Take care of yourself.
 When you feel up to it, learn some techniques to manage stress and relax, like listening to music, yoga or breathing exercises.

 Who can help you get better?